japhelan/idx-exchange-jp/README.md

 Python package code lives under `src/idx`.
 Install it from the repository root with `pip install -e .`.

-# Dashboards
+## Resources

-This dataset was used to create analytical dashboards in Tableau; they can be found [here](https://public.tableau.com/app/profile/jack.phelan7762/vizzes).
+- This dataset was used to create analytical dashboards in Tableau; they can be found [here](https://public.tableau.com/app/profile/jack.phelan7762/vizzes).
+- the report directory contains a written summary of analysis and key takeaways.